IBE160/SG-Gruppe-A/docs/epics.md

 **Prerequisites:** Story 2.2, Story 2.4

-**Technical Notes:** The AI service will use an LLM to generate the cover letter.
+**Technical Notes:** The backend will use an LLM to generate the cover letter.

 ### Story 3.2: Display Generated Cover Letter